HGH Injections Information, Dosages, and Risks

 The human growth hormone (HGH or GH) made naturally by the pituitary gland in the brain is called somatotropin.
 The HGH contained in the injections is of recombinant (rDNA) origin and the generic name is Somatropin.

-Somatropin is one of the most expensive drugs with a cost that usually ranges between $800 and $3,000 per month, with high quality U.S. brands such as Eli Lilly's Humatrope, Genentech's Nutropin, and Pfizer's Genotropin, as well as name brands such as Norditropin and Omnitrope usually costing more than brands and generics obtained from China and some other countries.
+Somatropin in the past was one of the most expensive drugs available.
+However, over the past decade brands made outside the United States have become available at a lesser cost,and perhaps quality.
+The well-known high quality U.S. brands such as Eli Lilly's Humatrope, Genentech's Nutropin, Pfizer's Genotropin, as well as name brands such as Norditropin and Omnitrope may cost more than brands and generics obtained from China and some other countries.

 Omnitrope vialsSome brands come in vials that contain a powder which must be reconstituted with bacteriostatic water prior to use.
 The vial must then be refrigerated and remains stable for only a short time after reconstitution.

-Somatropin is approved for use in children with growth deficiency and in adults with muscle wasting and somatopause.
-In order for adults to qualify for injection therapy their IGF-1 (insulin-like growth factor 1) levels must fall below the level that is considered normal for age according to mainstream Western medicine.
-Some anti-aging physicians will prescribe the HGH injections to adults whose IGF-1 level may be within the normal range for their age but is not optimal for their body to function at its best.
+It is approved for use in children with growth hormone deficiency and in girls with Turner Syndrome.
+It is also being used in AIDS patients for muscle wasting and in adults with somatopause.
+In order for adults to qualify for injection therapy their IGF-1 (insulin-like growth factor 1) level must fall below that which is considered normal for age according to mainstream Western medicine.
+Some anti-aging physicians will prescribe the HGH injections to adults whose IGF-1 level may be within the normal range for their age but is not optimal for their body to function at its best

-Human growth hormone is not an anabolic steroid but has some similar effects on the body.
+Human growth hormone is not an anabolic steroid but it has some of the same effects on the body.
 The HGH injections are popular among bodybuilders and athletes trying to build muscle, strength, and/or endurance.
-Some abuse somatropin as they abused anabolic steroids.
+Some treat themselves with somatropin injections they obtained by illegal means.

-HGH injections can cause side effects such as acromegaly, fluid retention, enlarged breasts in males, painful joints, carpal tunnel syndrome, and liver damage when taken improperly.
+The HGH injections (Somatropin) can cause side effects such as acromegaly, fluid retention, enlarged breasts in males, painful joints, carpal tunnel syndrome, and liver damage when taken improperly.
+For more information: HGH Side Effects

-Since some clinical studies have shown that hormone replacement with some other synthetically made hormones has caused an increased risk of cancer there continues to be concern about whether growth hormone might increase the risks of cancer also.
+Since some clinical studies have shown that hormone replacement with certain other man-made hormones may cause an increased risk of cancer there continues to be concern about whether growth hormone might increase the risk of cancer.
+For more information: HGH and Cancer Risks

 Those who take injectable GH when they do not have a deficiency may experience these side effects and risks.

-When under a doctor's care the growth hormone and/or IGF-1 blood levels are monitored, which decreases the risks of side effects or the stimulation of aberrant cell growth.
+When under a doctor's care the growth hormone and/or IGF-1 levels are usually checked and monitored via lab tests.
+This should decrease the risk of side effects.

-Also, the patient should understand that the injections may cause their pituitary gland to become lazy because it will no longer need to release its own growth hormone.
-Although the injections should be cycled and slowly weaned off to try to prevent a rebound effect, the benefits may not be sustainable once the therapy stops.
+Also, the patient should understand that taking the injections may cause their pituitary gland to become lazy because it will no longer need to make its own growth hormone.
+For this reason, if the doctor feels that the patient no longer needs the injections they should be slowly weaned off, to try to prevent a strong rebound effect, which can cause the patient's level to drop due to the lack of GH production by the pituitary gland.

 The amount of HGH used by Dr. Daniel Rudman in his 1990 clinical study, 16.5 IU (5.33 mg) divided into three doses per week, provided substantial benefits to his test subjects.
 However, his dosing regimen was considered not optimal due to the side effects his patients experienced.1